Citytv: Citytv+

-On April 12, 2022, Rogers announced the launch of Citytv+ (pronounced Citytv Plus) as an add-on channel on Amazon's Prime Video platform, which includes most of the programming available on Citytv and sibling channel Omni Television as well as recent and selected past programming aired by the Canadian versions of FX and FXX, operating in a similar fashion to Corus Entertainment's StackTV.
+On April 12, 2022, Rogers announced the launch of Citytv+ (pronounced Citytv Plus), an add-on channel for Amazon's Prime Video.
+The service includes most of the programming available on Citytv and its siblings, including Omni Television, as well as recent and selected past programming aired by the Canadian FX and FXX networks.
+The service succeeds Shomi, a joint venture between Rogers Communications and the now-defunct Shaw Media prior to the latter's merger with Corus Entertainment; and has been compared to the latter company's StackTV service.
+Bravo was added following its relaunch under Rogers in September 2024.

-Live linear feeds of most Citytv stations, as well as CityNews 24/7, a headline news channel similar to those offered online by Global News and an indirect successor to the CityNews Channel which operated from 2011 to 2013 (following the separation of Citytv and CP24 in 2009), also became available to Amazon Prime subscribers at no additional cost through Prime Video.
+Live linear feeds of most Citytv stations, as well as CityNews 24/7, also became available to Amazon Prime subscribers at no additional cost through Prime Video.
+CityNews 24/7 is a headline news channel, similar to those offered online by Global News, and an indirect successor to the CityNews Channel (which operated from 2011 to 2013, following the separation of Citytv and CP24 in 2009).

+On January 1, 2025, Rogers's authenticated streaming platform was relaunched under the Citytv+ name, replacing the separate websites and mobile apps for Citytv and FX/FXX.
+Access to Rogers's newly-launched Warner Bros.
+Discovery-branded channels was added to both this platform and the Prime Video add-on at this time.